 Dear Friends and Supporters of La Quinta Arts Foundation (LQAF) and La Quinta Arts Festival,

-An article appeared in the Friday, June 8, 2018 on-line edition of The Desert Sun followed by a front- page article of today, June 11th in The Desert Sun print edition.
+An article appeared in the Friday, June 8, 2018 on-line edition of The Desert Sun followed by a front- page article on June 11th in The Desert Sun print edition.

 There is much more to the story and LQAF wishes to share the following information to provide full context to our evaluation process.

 La Quinta Arts Festival has been successfully presented at the Civic Center Park since 2005.
 The City advised LQAF the Civic Center Park will not be available for 2020, due to its street construction project.
 In fact for the past several years, the City’s development plans have jeopardized production of the Festival at the Civic Center Park and it has issued LQAF ‘Notices to Vacate’ on two prior occasions.